iApplePro/macOS-Monterey-Patcher/README.md

 iMac Late 2013 21.5 and 27 inch (Full Support no need for Patch Kexts)

+# (Potential Support for Big Sur)

+Mac Pro Early 2009 (Can Run Big Sur but it needs to be flashed from a 4,1 to a 5,1)

 # (Macs Not Supported by this Patcher for Big Sur)

 Macbook Pro Early 2008 15 and 17 inch